My Quiet Kitchen

 There are so many things to LOVE about this chocolate pecan pie!

 • Other than nuts, it's allergy-friendly.
-Also, the 2 Tbsp of coconut butter are easily replaced for a coconut-free dessert.
+Also, the 2 tablespoon of coconut butter are easily replaced for a coconut-free dessert.

 • Serving picky eaters?
 Don't tell anyone this pie is vegan and gluten-free and they'll never know.